Synthetixio/SIPs/SIPS/sip-totalIssuedSynths-debtpool-snapshots.md

 - `Issuer.updateDebtPoolSnapshot()` Public function that updates the debt pool snapshot to latest values

-- `Issuer.totalIssuedSynths()` Current view function to get latest total issued synths and debt pool size
+- `Issuer.totalIssuedSynths()` Current view function to get latest total issued synths and debt pool size.
+Used by bot to view and calculate the % deviation between last snapshot and the current actual `totalIssuedSynths()`

 ### Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->